blackflux/lambda-monitor/README.md

 **process-logs** - This lambda function is subscribed to CloudWatch and processes the logs.
 Anomalies are submitted to rollbar and all detected log events are sent to the configured logging services.
 Tagged with `"MONITOR": "1"` and `"MONITORED": "0"`.

 **subscribe** - Subscribes the *process-logs* lambda function (detected using the `MONITOR` tag) to all relevant CloudWatch Groups, excluding those functions that have the `MONITORED` tag set to `0`.

-**set-retention** - Updates the retention for all relevant CloudWatch Groups.

 **empty-bucket** - Empty CloudTrail bucket when stage is removed from AWS.